 Channel 4 Pitch - Get a First Cut commission offer, plus mentorship and training

-The successful director received the following:
+The successful director will receive the following:

-- A 1 x 60’ First Cut commission offer in 2013.
+- - A 1 x 60’ First Cut commission offer in 2014 /15

 - One week’s NFTS training (plus wages for that week) paid for by the Channel 4 Alpha Fund which supports new talent and Creative Diversity.